-The company serves Baton Rouge and surrounding parishes.
-A wide variety of services are offered including monthly or quarterly pest control service, a full line of termite services, mosquito mist systems, horticultural services and industrial fumigation.
+The company serves Baton Rouge, Ascension, Zachary, Livingston, and surrounding parishes.
+A wide variety of services are offered including monthly or quarterly pest control service, a full line of termite control, mosquito mist systems, horticultural services and industrial fumigation.

 Some Prevention Tips